txt/aa24/docs/00choice.md

 - design means exploring and decising implementation choices;
 - testing (all kinds) means choosing to test for this and not for that (since we cannot test for everthing).
+- evalaution means choosing that A,B,C is more important than D,E,F,....

 ### So Many Choices, Done Badly